Skip to content

 import std.stdio : writeln;

-import sparkles.core_cli.prettyprint : prettyPrint, PrettyPrintOptions;
+import sparkles.base.prettyprint : prettyPrint, PrettyPrintOptions;

 struct Server { string host; int port; bool ssl; }